GDPR and CRM: How to Manage Customer Data in 2018

 Rather than updating personal records one by one, which is can be time-consuming, you’ll be able to set up specific rules and use the bulk update feature to set purpose, legal basis, source and date on multiple records in a single click. – saving you a ton of time!

-But, if you’re not yet ready for a free trial, then sign up to one of our events to learn how GDPR affects the way you manage customer data.
+If you’re not yet ready for a free trial, then sign up to one of our events to learn how GDPR affects the way you manage customer data.

 Before you leave, I have a quick question for you: